Business Schools in South Dakota

 In the heart of the northern Great Plains of the United States, South Dakota became a state in 1889, at the same time as its counterpart, North Dakota.
-Divided roughly in half by the Missouri River, which begins in Montana and passes through both Dakotas and several other states on its journey to the Mississippi, the eastern part of South Dakota contains most of its population and is known for its fertile soil and farming, while the western half is more mountainous and its economy based on ranching and tourism.
-The 17th largest state by area, South Dakota’s population of under 1 million gives it a low population density, especially in its western regions.
-In addition to agriculture and tourism—South Dakota is home to several national and state parks, including Mount Rushmore—government spending also plays an important role in South Dakota’s economy, with Ellsworth Air Force Base being the state’s second-largest single employer.
+Divided roughly in half by the Missouri River, which begins in Montana and passes through both Dakotas and several other states on its journey to the Mississippi, the eastern part of South Dakota contains most of its population.
+It is known for its fertile soil and farming, while the western half is more mountainous, and its economy is based on ranching and tourism.
+The 17th largest state by area, South Dakota’s under 1 million population, gives it a low population density, especially in its western regions.
+In addition to agriculture and tourism—South Dakota is home to several national and state parks, including Mount Rushmore—government spending also plays a vital role in South Dakota’s economy, with Ellsworth Air Force Base being the state’s second-largest single employer.

-    In this article, you will find all the essential data you need to help you choose the South Dakota business school that best suits your unique needs, based on a variety of key factors, including tuition, financial aid, entrance exam scores, acceptance rates, and more.
+In this article, you will find all the essential data you need to help you choose the South Dakota business school that best suits your unique needs, based on various key factors, including tuition, financial aid, entrance exam scores, and acceptance rates, and more.
 The sections that follow describe undergraduate programs and job prospects for business school graduates in South Dakota.

 Undergraduate Business Schools in South Dakota

 Financially speaking, South Dakota’s schools are split into two groups.
 The first, comprising Presentation College, Dakota Wesleyan University, and the University of Sioux Falls, is more expensive, with an average tuition of $24,100.
 The second, containing the other four schools, is more affordable, with tuition in the range of $7,900 to $8,900.
 Financial aid is moderate, with an average of $12,800 for the pricier schools and $4,600 for the budget options.